 Like absinthe, anisette is created by distilling aniseed, the seed of the anise plant, it is a cousin to both the more well-known absinthe and pastis, but stands apart by including licorice root extract.
 One popular brand of anisette is Sambuca and stands apart from its fellow anisettes by requiring a sugar content of at least 350g/l.
 It holds in common with other flavored liquors that it is not typically drunk straight, but instead is commonly mixed in with other liquids for consumption.
 One common mix for this alcohol is known as a palomita, and is simply anisette mixed into pure cold water.

 An oddity of the palomita lay in a step in its creation.
 Cold water and anisette, how hard can it be, right?
 Proper preparation requires that the entire quantity of anisette to be mixed must be dumped into the cold water at once.
 No other method of mixing the drink will work, even pouring it quickly from a bottle.
 You’ll know that you’re being served a truly quality palomita if the water is a uniform milky white color.
 Of course, if you prefer something a little lighter, a single drop of anisette into water is a popular drink for hot days or the end of a long work day.

-How To Celebrate Anisette Day
+How to celebrate National Anisette Day

-Celebrating Anisette Day is both delicious and simple, you just have to get yourself a bottle of this delicious drink and start sampling the different drinks it can be mixed in.
+Celebrating National Anisette Day is both delicious and simple, you just have to get yourself a bottle of this delicious drink and start sampling the different drinks it can be mixed in.
 For truly quality anisette you should look for brands that are produced in Spain or Italy, and then simply begin enjoying the drink.
 Remember you don’t want to imbibe this straight, its anise and licorice flavor is simply unbearably strong straight from the bottle.
 Instead, start experimenting by mixing it in with your favorite drinks, especially those that you think may be served by a delicious full-bodied sweet flavor.